RemixVSL/iomemory-vsl/README.md

   </p>
 </p>

-# IOMemory-VSL
+# IOMemory-VSL (Driver version 3.x)
 This is an unsupported update of the original driver source for FusionIO cards.
 It comes with no warranty, it may cause DATA LOSS or CORRUPTION.
+It is designed for "VSL3" i.e. the first few generations of cards.
+Newer cards would require VSL4 (see below).
+You cannot use VSL4 on the older cards, and vice versa.

-# IOMemory-VSL4
+# IOMemory-VSL4 (Driver version 4.x)
 For the iomemory-vsl4 driver please go to the [iomemory-vsl4](https://github.com/snuf/iomemory-vsl4) repo.

 # How to Identify your Fusion-io Card (including VSL version)